-Smoking is the leading preventable cause of disease in the United States.
+TAMPA, Fla. — Smoking is the leading preventable cause of disease in the United States.
 Still, an estimated 34 million Americans smoke.
 Many have tried to quit, but overcoming nicotine addiction isn’t easy, even with the current cessation programs and tools available.
-Moffitt Cancer Center’s Tobacco Research and Intervention Program is taking smoking cessation into the next generation, developing an augmented reality (AR) app to assist smokers in their journey to quit.
+Moffitt Cancer Center’s Tobacco Research and Intervention Program has teamed up with Haneke Design to take smoking cessation into the next generation.
+Together, they are designing an augmented reality (AR) app to assist smokers in their cessation journey.

 “We have conducted numerous smoking cessation studies at Moffitt.
 Our research has shown that cessation tools and interventions work in our lab or clinic setting, but in a real world setting, there are triggers that can cause powerful cravings to smoke,” said Thomas Brandon, Ph.D., director of the Tobacco Research and Intervention Program and chair of the Health Outcomes & Behavior Program at Moffitt.